-Capgemini and Capgemini Engineering bring a blend of data science, IT and science capabilities to unravel the high complexity in pharmaceutical R&D to enable more intelligent, value-driven innovation.
+Capgemini Engineering brings a blend of data science, IT and science capabilities to unravel the high complexity in pharmaceutical R&D to enable more intelligent, value-driven innovation.

 Client: A large, multinational biopharmaceutical company